 Training, qualifications & experience

 I have a small private practice, and I work with Pathways to Change for Dyfed Drug and Alcohol Services.
-I am a bereavement volunteer with Cruse Bereavement Care and a counsellor with Pembrokeshire Counselling Service.
-I have also recently qualified as a supervisor for Cruse Bereavement Care.
+I am a bereavement volunteer and supervisor with Cruse Bereavement Care and a counsellor with Pembrokeshire Counselling Service.

 I keep my professional knowledge and practise up to date with regular Continuing Professional Development and I adhere to the BACP code of ethics.